 Premises means any indoor or outdoor location over which an MTC or Independent Testing Laboratory or its agents may lawfully exert substantial supervision or control over entry or access to the property or the conduct of persons.

+Priority Applicant means an MTC Priority Applicant (formerly a Registered Marijuana Dispensary or RMD Priority Applicant) or an Economic Empowerment Priority Applicant.

-Process or Processing means to harvest, dry, cure, trim and separate parts of the Cannabis or Marijuana plant by manual or mechanical means, except it shall not include Manufacture as defined in 935 CMR 501.002.
+Process or Processing means to harvest, dry, cure, trim and separate parts of the Cannabis or Marijuana plant by manual or mechanical means, except it shall not include Manufacture as defined in 935 CMR 501.002: Manufacture.

-information about Marijuana Products produced by licensed Marijuana Product Manufacturers and sold by licensed Marijuana Retailer pursuant to 935 CMR 500.000 and 935 CMR 501.000.
+Product Database means a Commission-operated technology platform displaying information about Marijuana Products produced by licensed Marijuana Product Manufacturers and sold by licensed Marijuana Retailer pursuant to 935 CMR 500.000: Adult Use of Marijuana and 935 CMR 501.000: Medical use of Marijuana.

 Production Area means a Limited Access Area within the MTC where Cannabis or Marijuana is handled or produced in preparation for sale.